Montreal Symphony Orchestra: History

 In 1998, OSM musicians took strike action for three weeks that was resolved largely due to the personal relationship between Dutoit and Lucien Bouchard, then the premier of Quebec.
 In 2002, Dutoit abruptly resigned as music director, following a long-simmering dispute between Dutoit and the OSM musicians.
 Dutoit did not return to the OSM as a guest conductor until 2016.

-Following the departure of Dutoit, Jacques Lacombe served as principal guest conductor of the OSM, from 2002 to 2006.
+Following the departure of Dutoit, Jacques Lacombe was principal guest conductor of the OSM, from 2002 to 2006.
 In March 2003, the orchestra announced the appointment Kent Nagano as its new music director, starting in 2006.
 He gave his first concert in Montreal as music director-designate on 30 March 2005.
 Later in 2005, the OSM's musicians took industrial action, where this work stoppage lasted five months, ending shortly before Nagano's first scheduled concerts.
 With the OSM, Nagano conducted commercial recordings for such labels as ECM New Series and Analekta.
 During his tenure, the OSM acquired an octobass, the only orchestra in the world with a functioning octobass.
 In June 2017, the OSM announced that Nagano is to stand down from as its music director at the close of his current contract, at the end of the 2019–2020 season.
 Nagano concluded his OSM music directorship at the close of the 2019–2020 season, with the scheduled final concerts of his tenure curtailed by the COVID-19 pandemic.

 In 2018, the orchestra toured several Cree and Inuit communities in Nord-du-Québec to perform Chaakapesh: The Trickster's Quest, an indigenous opera by Tomson Highway and Matthew Ricketts.
 The tour was documented by Roger Frappier and Justin Kingsley in the 2019 documentary film Chaakapesh.

 In 2018, Rafael Payare first guest-conducted the OSM.
 He returned as guest conductor in 2019.
 In January 2021, the OSM announced the appointment of Payare as its next music director, effective with the 2022–2023 season, with an initial contract of 5 seasons.
 He held the title of music director-designate in the 2021–2022 season.
+In April 2026, the OSM announced the extension of Payare's contract as its music director through the 2031-2032 season.

-Madeleine Careau has served as chief executive officer of the OSM since February 2000.
+Madeleine Careau has been chief executive officer of the OSM since February 2000.
 Careau is scheduled to stand down from the post in June 2024.
 In May 2024, the OSM announced the appointment of Mélanie La Couture as its next CEO.

 Additional work by the OSM has included a collaboration with Les Cowboys Fringants on the 2023 live album En concert avec l’Orchestre symphonique de Montréal (sous la direction du chef Simon Leclerc), which won the Juno Award for Francophone Album of the Year at the Juno Awards of 2024.